Best UK debit cards and banks to use abroad with no foreign transaction fees

 Whether you’re buying something from overseas in a foreign currency or taking out cash on holiday abroad, you’re often charged when using your debit card for international transactions.
 You can save money by choosing a debit card that charges no or low foreign transaction fees to use for this purpose.
 We also have separate guides for credit cards to use overseas and prepaid travel cards that you can top-up before you go.

-UK debit cards from banks with no foreign transaction fees when abroad
+UK debit and prepaid cards from banks with no foreign transaction fees when abroad

 Finder Award